dominiccoey/essays/elbo/index.md

 - **Decoder**, $z \to x$: we model $p_\theta(z_{t-1} \mid z_t)$ as normally distributed.
 Then we rewrite $p_\theta(x, z)$ in the ELBO as $p(z_T) \left[ \prod_{t = 2}^T p_\theta(z_{t-1} \mid z_t) \right] p_\theta(x \mid z_1)$, and maximize the ELBO with respect to $\theta$ (because $z_T$ is treated as being $N(0,I)$ distributed, it is not parameterized by $\theta$).

-As with VAEs, generating new samples is easy once the decoder is learned, as we have the distributions of $Z$ and $X \mid Z$.
+As with VAEs, generating new samples is easy once the decoder is learned, as we have the distributions of $z$ and $x \mid z$.

 ### Statistical Physics
 #### Variational Statistical Mechanics